CliffCheng/Seattle-AirBnB-Analysis/README.md

 I have three questions I want to answer with this dataset.

-Where are the most expensive neighbourhoods to rent an AirBnB?
+# Where are the most expensive neighbourhoods to rent an AirBnB?
+This answer is more variable for housing units but in summary the more expensive neighbourhoods are:

+Queen Anne, Ballard, Lower Queen Anne, Minor, Capitol Hill, Pike Place Market, Central Business District, Belltown, and Firsthill.

-How are property types dispersed throughout Seattle?
+# How are property types dispersed throughout Seattle?
+Most of the apartments are centered around Belltown where it mainly consists businesses and residental units are less avaliable.
+Houses and other apartments are clustered north.

-Are there areas of potential opportunities depending on neighbourhoods?
+# Are there areas of potential opportunities depending on neighbourhoods?
+Belltown is a high demand region with a focus on apartments.
+There are a lot of areas that have fewer AirBnB listings but are close to areas of high demand.
+The next step would be to build a model based on pricing that we can use to estimate the potential revenue of certain areas to help potential AirBnB hosts rent out their avaliable units.

 # Files
 The datasets used are too large to fit inside GitHub but you can find the full dataset on Kaggle (website link below).
 I have included a copy of the code used in this analysis.
 To view the full details of the analysis please refer to the Kaggle link below.